 However, you the homeowner don’t have any insurance if property values drop, unless you want to bite the bullet and sell short.

-After five years, home prices have taken a turn for the worse and your home is now valued at $80,000.
+After five years, home prices have taken a turn for the worse and your home is now valued at only $80,000.
 You still want to sell because you have no other choice, but you’re upset about the lost equity.

 With down payment protection, your losses might be covered if the HPI also dropped.